Brama Town

 Lettie Stuart Pottery

-In 2018 Aurora Foundation began working in partnership with the center, starting with center improvements in their infrastructure and equipment.
+In 2018 Aurora Foundation began working in partnership with the center, starting with some improvements in their infrastructure and equipment.
 As well, a new 18-month training program was established to recruit and train more potters.
-Today Aurora Foundation is still supporting the center to improve equipment and the surroundings to create a better work environment for the employees and to enable higher production levels.
+Today, the pottery center employs eight people and operates full-time producing pottery items; they also host pottery workshops for visitors.
+The center continues to offer long-term skill-building training to develop more potters and boost its production.

 Lumley Arts and Crafts Market